ishare/SimilarImageSearch/README.md

 ##### 4.Compute the bits.
 * This is the fun part.
 Each bit is simply set based on whether the color value is above or below the mean.

+##### 5.Construct the hash.
-Construct the hash.
-Set the 64 bits into a 64-bit integer.
+* Set the 64 bits into a 64-bit integer.
 The order does not matter, just as long as you are consistent.
 (I set the bits from left to right, top to bottom using big-endian.)